Ibodullaev/Exploring-Weather-Trends/README.md

-# Exploring-Weather-Trends
+# Exploring-Weather-Trends with Udacity Nanodegree
 Exploring Weather Trends in Tashkent, Uzbekistan.
 My Google Sheet:
 https://docs.google.com/spreadsheets/d/1_Tns9f63OiusJEWVSj9D4Gsi2OP8Po5OSVspmDvaeGM/edit?usp=sharing

-Exploring Weather Trends - Project Instructions Summary
+# Exploring Weather Trends - Project Instructions
+Summary
 In this project, you will analyze local and global temperature data and compare the temperature trends where you live to overall global temperature trends.